jvalenzano/hybrid-framework/README.md

 - **Enterprise Platforms**: Robust but slow to implement
 - **The Gap**: Typically 3-6 months from working prototype to deployed solution

-This hybrid framework demonstrates how to eliminate that gap by bridging two best-in-class tools.
+This hybrid framework demonstrates how to eliminate that gap by bridging a free open-source prototyping tool with a commercial production platform.

 ---